alkamauss/content/sites/dev.mauss/posts/admin-dashboard-with-svelte-and-firebase/+article.md

 ![ssr-structure](./ssr-structure.png)

-It's quite bloated in my opinion, with repeated files in `routes` folder, it's required by Sapper to create the defined routes for the client to navigate to.
+It's quite bloated in my opinion, with repeated files in `routes` directory, it's required by Sapper to create the defined routes for the client to navigate to.
 Though Sapper makes it easy for us to create a path using files as routers, it's not really needed for our case here.

 Our components are no different, but all of those files serve as the foundations of our application structure.
 It may look like a lot of files, but it allows us to reduce our LOC (especially duplicated ones) significantly.
 So we'll ignore it from our comparison.